lakshmi-p15/triviaapp/README.md

 # Navigation

-This is the toy app for lesson 3 of the [Android App Development in Kotlin course on Udacity](https://www.udacity.com/course/developing-android-apps-with-kotlin--ud9012).
+This is a trivia app :working with Fragments and Navigation Graph

 ## Android Trivia